Home

 Examples of Memex In the Real World

-While the Memex itself was never officially developed or even had a prototype, there are several examples of real-world technology related to the concept of the memex.
+While the Memex itself was never officially developed or even had a prototype, there are several examples of real-world technology related to the concept of the Memex.
 The following are a few of these examples.

 Hypertext

 The basic definition of hypertext is that it’s a type of software system that links related graphics and information.
 One of the key aspects of the memex was linking information through building trails.
-Our current hypertext system that was influenced by memex is connected by hyperlinks.
+Our current hypertext system which was influenced by memex is connected by hyperlinks.

 Interfaces